Beautiful sunset over the Indian Peaks. Alpenglow ...

 The area is located at ~8,800 feet, so snow early in the season and wild rain-storms throughout the summer are common just like any alpine-type area.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Camp Dick:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Camp Dick:

 Featured Route For Camp Dick